-- The user provides a unique identifier to prove their identity, such as a security token or a temporary (one-time), six-digit code.
+- The user provides a unique identifier to prove their identities, such as a security token or a temporary (one-time pin) six-digit code.

-3) The user enters the one-time code generated from the previous step.
+Step 3: You user enters the one-time pin (OTP) generated from the previous step.

 - Providing both factors will authenticate the user and grant access.